Essential Website Maintenance – Thursday 9th January 2020

 start content

-All adopted highway hard surfaces are treated twice a year to maintain an acceptable level of cleanliness.
-Weeds can destroy surfaces if left untreated, can trap litter and create trip hazards.
-The first treatment is usually in May/June and the second in September/October.
 It is an offence to allow certain types of weeds to spread onto the highway from adjacent land, these weeds are listed in the Weeds Act 1959.

 How are weeds treated?

-The weeds are sprayed using an environmentally friendly herbicide.
+Weeds are sprayed using an environmentally friendly herbicide.
 The herbicides we use have a very low toxicity and is safe to use in open areas used by the public and their pets.

 Common Ragwort

-This weed can cause serious damage or even death to livestock if eaten in sufficient quantities.
 We have a duty to control Ragwort on highway land adjacent to fields where livestock graze or where livestock feed is being grown.
-It's not our policy to eradicate common Ragwort as it is an important part of Conwy biodiversity.
-Sometimes we have to hand-pull the weed if chemical treatment presents risk to other species of flora/fauna.
+It is not Council policy to eradicate common Ragwort as it is an important part of Conwy's biodiversity.
+Sometimes Council staff will need to hand-pull the weed if chemical treatment presents risk to other species of plants or animals.

 Japanese Knotweed